adilsukumar/Sara-s-Hack-Squad---Hackathon/README.md

-# CyberSHE - Digital Safety Platform
+# CyberSHE - Digital Safety Platform Specifically For Women

 A comprehensive digital safety platform designed specifically for women to protect against online harassment, stalking, and privacy violations.